jindrichmynarz/dissertation/parts/offline_evaluation.md

 The objectives we focus on in offline evaluation are accuracy and diversity of the matchmaking results.
 The adopted evaluation metrics thus go beyond those that reflect accuracy.
-We aim to maximize the metrics of accuracy.
-In case of the non-accuracy metrics we strive to increase them without degrading the accuracy.
+While we aim to maximize the metrics of accuracy, in case of the non-accuracy metrics, we strive to increase them without degrading the accuracy.

 <!-- Evaluation of performance?
 Perhaps a rough overall assessment can suffice.
 E.g., both the SPARQL-based and Elasticsearch-based matchmakers deliver real-time performance, while the RESCAL-based one has to be used in batch mode.